ltratt/rsync_cmd/README.md

 # `.rsync_cmd` configuration file

-You can optionally use a `.rsync_cmd` configuration file in a directory: each argument must be on a single line, and those arguments are prepended to the command-line arguments.
-So for example:
+The `.rsync_cmd` file by default denotes directories which `rsync_cmd` is allow to synchronise.
+It can also contain normal `rsync_cmd` command-line options that are prepended to the user's actual command-line arguments.
+Each command-line argument in `.rsync_cmd` must be on a single line.
+For example:

 ```
 $ cat .rsync_cmd